 “The Tabernacle of Unity,” Bahá’u’lláh proclaims in His message to all mankind, “has been raised; regard ye

-not one another as strangers. … Of one tree are all ye the fruit and of one bough the leaves. … The world is but one country and mankind its citizens. … Let not a man glory in that he loves his country; let him rather glory in this, that he loves his kind.”
+not one another as strangers. … Of one tree are all ye the fruit and of one bough the leaves. … The world is but one country, and mankind its citizens. … Let not a man glory in that he loves his country; let him rather glory in this, that he loves his kind.”

 Let there be no misgivings as to the animating purpose of the world-wide Law of Bahá’u’lláh.
 Far from aiming at the subversion of the existing foundations of society, it seeks to broaden its basis, to remould its institutions in a manner consonant with the needs of an ever-changing world.
 It can conflict with no legitimate allegiances, nor can it undermine essential loyalties.
 Its purpose is neither to stifle the flame of a sane and intelligent patriotism in men’s hearts, nor to abolish the system of national autonomy so essential if the evils of excessive centralization are to be avoided.
 It does not ignore, nor does it attempt to suppress, the diversity of ethnical origins, of climate, of history, of language and tradition, of thought and habit, that differentiate the peoples and nations of the world.
 It calls for a wider loyalty, for a larger aspiration than any that has animated the human race.
 It insists upon the subordination of national impulses and interests to the imperative claims of a unified world.
 It repudiates excessive centralization on one hand, and disclaims all attempts at uniformity on the other.
 Its watchword is unity in diversity such as ‘Abdu’l-Bahá Himself has explained: